Drama and history are gathered in one place at Kronborg "Hamlet" Castle.

 You find so much drama and history gathered in one place.
 Here the cannon-surrounded fortress on the Danish coast merges with the luxurious Renaissance castle without its equal in northern Europe.
 It is an exciting experience to see the creepy crypts and catacombs of Kronborg Castle.
 Deep down under the castle, you’ll meet "Holger the Dane".
 The imposing stone statue is a legendary figure in Danish culture.
 The legend says if Denmark is ever in trouble, he will wake from his throne under the castle and defend the country.

-Inside the castle, an interactive exhibition tells the story of all the gold that the sound dues that was paid to the Kings of Denmark, and how the castle was used by the Renaissance kings.
+Inside the castle, an interactive exhibition tells the story of all the gold that the sound dues that ships paid to the Kings of Denmark, and how the Renaissance kings used the castle back in time.
 Visit the banqueting hall, which with its length of 62 meters, was the longest in the north of Europe.
 You can also hear about the rich history of Kronborg Castle on some guided tours every day.
 There are three different tours of different lengths.

 It takes only half an hour to drive to Kronborg Castle from Copenhagen.